Authorities investigate fatal shooting of Black teen by cop

 WAUKEGAN, Ill.
 (AP) — Illinois State Police are investigating after a suburban Chicago police officer fatally shot a Black teenager who was a passenger in a vehicle that rolled in reverse toward an officer, authorities said Wednesday.

 The Lake County coroner’s office has not yet released details on the wounds suffered by the dead teen.
-No weapon was found in the vehicle, police said.
+No weapon was found in the vehicle, police added.

-Body camera and squad car video was turned over to Illinois State Police, Waukegan police Commander Edgar Navarro said.
+Body camera and squad car video has been turned over to Illinois State Police, Waukegan police Commander Edgar Navarro said.
 State police will present its findings to the Lake County state’s attorney’s office.

-Lake County State’s Attorney Michael Nerheim said in a statement that it may be several weeks before the investigation is completed.
+Lake County State’s Attorney Michael Nerheim noted in a statement that it may be several weeks before the investigation is completed.

-“Once I have had the opportunity to review the entire investigation, I will make a determination regarding whether the officers violated any laws,” Nerheim added.
-“Should it be determined the officers violated a law, they will be criminally charged.,”
+“Once I have had the opportunity to review the entire investigation, I will make a determination regarding whether the officers violated any laws,” Nerheim said.
+“Should it be determined the officers violated a law, they will be criminally charged.”

 Family members of the wounded woman, including her parents, gathered outside Waukegan police headquarters Wednesday afternoon.
 The woman’s mother said her daughter and the teenager hadn’t done anything to provoke the shooting.